HumanCompatibleAI/imitation/docs/getting-started/cli.rst

         python -m imitation.scripts.train_rl with pendulum \
                 logging.log_dir=output/train_rl/Pendulum-v1/my_run  \

-Now we can run the imitation sript (in this case DAgger) and pass the path to the demonstrations we just generated
+Now we can run the imitation script (in this case DAgger) and pass the path to the demonstrations we just generated

 .. code-block:: bash